FDio/hicn/docs/source/vpp-plugin.md

 ### Setup the host for VPP

-Hugepages must be enabled in the system.
+It is preferable to have hugepages enabled in the system, although it is not a requirement:

 ```bash
 sudo sysctl -w vm.nr_hugepages=1024